drhsqlite/pikchr/doc/examples.md

 # The main rule that goes straight through from start to finish
 #
-box "object-definition" italic fit width 70% at 11/16 way between X0 and X9
-arrow to X9
-arrow from X0 to last box.w
+box "object-definition" italic fit at 11/16 way between X0 and X9 arrow to X9 arrow from X0 to last box.w